mentionapp/fast-doctrine-paginator/README.md

 Using this paginator solves these two problems:

 - By using a paginated query, we avoid fetching too many items at once
-- By clearing the entity manager after each page, we keep the number of managed entities under control.
+- By giving the opportunity to act before and after each page, the paginator gives a safe point where the entity manager can be cleared, in order to keep the number of managed entities under control

 ### It is suitable for GraphQL/Relay